DAVID GREENE, HOST:

 HILARY SHELTON: I think the FOP, quite frankly, was quite unscrupulous in how it leveraged a very conservative white vote to oppose an extremely capable candidate.

 CHANG: And Shelton says placating that conservative white vote will mean losing black votes after opposing someone like Adegbile, because he had a strong civil rights record and extensive experience before the Supreme Court.

-MICHAEL BOUCHARD, MAJOR COUNTY SHERIFFS ASSOCIATION: Typically when people are up for re-election, they like photo-ops, and they like law enforcement to be there in uniform.
-We're not going to be there in uniform, we're not going to be in photo-ops, we're not going to be supportive of those efforts if we're not actively listened to.
+MICHAEL BOUCHARD: Typically, when people are up for re-election, they like photo-ops, and they like law enforcement to be there in uniform.
+We're not going to be there in uniform.
+We're not going to be at photo-ops.
+We're not going to be supportive of those efforts, if we're not actively listened to.